Ukrainians pore over grisly aftermath of atrocities

 Moscow's U.N. ambassador, Vassily Nebenzia, said "not a single local person" suffered from violence while Bucha was under Russian control.
 Using to a tactic Russian officials have often relied on in the face of accusations of atrocities, he said scenes of bodies in the streets were "a crude forgery" staged by the Ukrainians.

+It said it had no overall death toll, but its team saw one body.

-The group said its team saw numerous small holes in the ground, scattered over a large area, that suggested the use of cluster bombs.
-Russia has denied accusations from rights group that it is using cluster munitions in Ukraine.
-Use of cluster bombs itself does not violate international law, but using them against civilians can be a violation.
+The group said it also saw numerous small holes in the ground, scattered over a large area, that suggested the use of cluster bombs.
+Russia has denied using cluster munitions in Ukraine.
+The use of such weapons against civilians can be a violation of international law.

 Attacks on medical facilities and workers are deemed war crimes, and Russia has been accused of striking multiple medical facilities during the conflict, including a maternity hospital in the besieged southern port city of Mariupol, scene of some of the worst suffering of the war.

-British defense officials said Wednesday that 160,000 people remain trapped by Russian air strikes and heavy fighting in that city, without electricity, communication, medicine, heat or water.
+British defense officials said 160,000 people remained trapped by Russian air strikes and heavy fighting in that city, without electricity, communication, medicine, heat or water.

-A team from the International Committee of the Red Cross has been trying to enter Mariupol since Friday and got within 20 kilometers (12 miles) of the besieged city, but the organization said security conditions made it impossible to enter.
+A team from the Red Cross has been trying to get into Mariupol since Friday and got within 20 kilometers (12 miles), but the organization said it was too dangerous to enter.

-Instead, the ICRC said that on Wednesday it led a convoy of buses and private cars carrying more than 500 people who had fled Mariupol on their own to the safer city of Zaporizhzhia.

-"It’s clear, though, that thousands more civilians trapped inside Mariupol need safe passage out and aid to come in,” said Pascal Hundt, the ICRC head of delegation in Ukraine.

 Negotiators from Russia and Ukraine have been discussing ways to end the fighting.
-Kremlin spokesman Dmitry Peskov said Wednesday that those talks continue despite the allegations of war crimes against civilians in Bucha.
+Kremlin spokesman Dmitry Peskov said those talks continue despite the war crime allegations.

 Oleksandr Stashevskyi and Cara Anna in Bucha, Ukraine, Edith M. Lederer at the United Nations, Yuras Karmanau in Lviv, Ukraine, and Associated Press journalists around the world contributed to this report.